WebEngineering-FHNW/Kolibri/docs/production/build-instructions.md

 Install node and [rollup](https://rollupjs.org).

 Make sure that production.js imports all modules that should be part of the distribution.
+Consider using
+        find $PWD -name '*.js' | grep -v Test.js

+> **Warning**
+> The code below will execute arbitrary and possibly harmful code.
+> Better use GitHub actions for this (public repos only since the code might be spied at).
+> Otherwise make sure that it runs under a user with limited privileges.

 ### Bundle with
         cd production